-Rebecca's portfolio of projects covers both urban and rural locations, creating new city centre mixed use quarters as well as low density neighbourhoods on the edges of settlements.
-Recently she has been working with Winchester City Council and key stakeholders developing a Supplementary Planning Document for an important new mixed-use city quarter within the historic core.
+Rebecca has worked extensively with Local Authorities, most recently with Winchester City Council and key stakeholders to develop a Supplementary Planning Document for an important new mixed-use quarter within the city’s historic core.
 Extensive community engagement was a crucial part of the process and Rebecca has substantial experience working with and presenting proposals to a wide range of audiences and stakeholders.

 Her work within the practice includes several award-winning Victorian hospital regeneration projects, such as St Clements in east London.
 These projects typically include listed buildings, heritage assets and sensitive landscapes – all of which have driven the development of innovative new masterplans and sensitive architectural responses.